moeez5251/Portfolio/README.md

 ## About Me 👨‍💻

 I'm Xheikh Moeez, a professional web designer with a passion for creating beautiful and functional websites.
 My motive is to build the best web designs using my years of experience and efforts.
-I specialize in various fields including web development, UI/UX design, app development, content writing, and more. 🚀
+I specialize in various fields including web development, app development, content writing, and more. 🚀

 ## Technologies Used 🛠️💻